JSydll/Survey-Step2/Readme.md

 - ~~Use of Exceptions~~
 - ~~Logging~~
 - Scripting of data processing & file generation
-- Can the questions be tagged in the full result?
+- ~~Can the questions be tagged in the full result?~~
+- Improve take-by-reference